NikolaiRuhe/SwiftDigest/README.md

 ## Contents

-SwiftDigest currently contains only a single hashing algorithm: MD5.
-I'll add more in the future.
+This is a pure Swift implementation of the MD5 algorithm.
+I might add more algorithms in the future.
 Or not.

 The main purpose is to provide hashing through a pure Swift framework without dependencies other than Swift Foundation.
 Currently no effort has been taken to optimze the performance.
 When hashing more than a